ibm-cloud-docs/containers/cs_troubleshoot_storage.md

 If a network error occurs while a pod writes to a volume, IBM Cloud infrastructure (SoftLayer) protects the data on the volume from getting corrupted by changing the volume to a read-only mode.
 Pods that use this volume cannot continue to write to the volume and fail.

 {: tsResolve}
-1. Check the version of the {{site.data.keyword.Bluemix_notm}} Block Storage plug-in that is installed in your cluster.
+1. Check the version of the {{site.data.keyword.cloud_notm}} Block Storage plug-in that is installed in your cluster.
    ```
    helm ls
    ```
    {: pre}

-2. Verify that you use the [latest version of the {{site.data.keyword.Bluemix_notm}} Block Storage plug-in](https://cloud.ibm.com/kubernetes/solutions/helm-charts/ibm/ibmcloud-block-storage-plugin).
+2. Verify that you use the [latest version of the {{site.data.keyword.cloud_notm}} Block Storage plug-in](https://cloud.ibm.com/kubernetes/solutions/helm-charts/ibm/ibmcloud-block-storage-plugin).
 If not, [update your plug-in](/docs/containers?topic=containers-block_storage#updating-the-ibm-cloud-block-storage-plug-in).
 3. If you used a Kubernetes deployment for your pod, restart the pod that is failing by removing the pod and letting Kubernetes re-create it.
 If you did not use a deployment, retrieve the YAML file that was used to create your pod by running `kubectl get pod <pod_name> -o yaml >pod.yaml`.
 Then, delete and manually re-create the pod.
     ```
     kubectl delete pod <pod_name>